Lotus Unfolding

 Lotus Unfolding is the sixteenth studio album by English progressive and psychedelic rock band Ozric Tentacles.
 The album was released on 20 October 2023 through the Kscope label.
 Written, recorded and produced by frontman Ed Wynne and his son Silas Neptune in Wynne's Blue Bubble studio in Scotland, the album features Neptune on keyboards and synth, Brandi Wynne on bass, and Saskia Maxwell on flute, as well as several other musicians.
-The album peaked at number 52 on the Official Charts.